 Oh, and did we mention that UMBC (University Maryland Baltimore County) is the only 16 seed to take down a number 1 in the NCAA tournament?

 7 There’s No Better Place to Go Running Wild

 It seems like everyone in Maryland runs, and running clubs are springing up everywhere from the Kent Island Running Group in Queen Anne’s County to the Westminster Road Runners Club in Carroll County.
 These clubs track upcoming races and personal best times, and, of course, host after-race parties that will keep you running back for more.

 Two NFL teams.
 One MLB team (with a second an easy ferry ride from National Harbor).
 Six (six!) minor league baseball teams.
-The most decorated Olympian of all time (Michael Phelps).
 Nine NCAA Division I college teams.
 The second leg of the Triple Crown.
 What do all of these have in common?
 If you haven’t guessed, Maryland is home to all of these and much, much more, making it a veritable heavyweight in the arena of sporting star power.